AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-file-management.md

     >[!NOTE]
     >
     > **Create new Version for Uploaded File** feature must be enabled by your administrator.
 If this feature is enabled, a new version for the uploaded file is created.
 If the option is deselected, then a version of the uploaded file is not created.
-For more details, see *Create New Version for Uploaded File* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Create New Version for Uploaded File* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

     If a file is already checked out for edits by another user, and you attempt to upload and overwrite the existing file, then it fails and displays an error.

     >[!NOTE]
     >
     >The **Overwrite Checked out File on Upload** feature must be disabled by your administrator.
 If this feature is enabled, you can overwrite checked-out files.
 If the feature is not enabled, then a checked out file is prevented from being overwritten.
-For more details, see *Overwrite Checked out File on Upload* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Overwrite Checked out File on Upload* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 -   *Drag-and-drop files at different location*: A new copy of the file is created and a new UUID is also assigned to it at the new location.
 Here, the file name is same as the original file name.